-Dogs tends to show varying symptoms when carrying loads of worms These include:
+Dogs tend to show varying symptoms when carrying loads of worms

 1. No sign at all.
 Lol

 Many dogs with worm loads may vomit.
-Sometimes, they may even vomit a life worm.
+Sometimes, they may even vomit a live worm.

 3. Weight loss, with a concomitant increased appetite